zenprotocol/zenwallet/README.md

 ## Step 2: Updating

-Run:
+Run the command:
 ```
 npm install @zen/zen-wallet -g
 ```

 ## Step 3: Running wallet and full node

-You can run `zen-wallet` from anywhere in your command line to start  up the wallet
+Run `zen-wallet` from anywhere in your command line (terminal) to start  up the wallet

-### **Running with arguments (recommended)
+## Running with arguments

+### Wipe (Clear Data)
 When we launch a new testnet sometimes you will need to wipe your local database in order to sync.
+Note that this will delete any data/tokens from the wallet.

-Do this by running: `zen-wallet wipe`
+You can do this by running: `zen-wallet --wipe`

+### Miner
-In order to run a node with a miner run the wallet with the `miner` argument like this: `zen-wallet miner` *Running with miner allows you to get Zen Tokens every time a new block is mined.
+In order to run a node with a miner run the wallet with the `miner` argument like this: `zen-wallet --miner` *Running with miner allows you to get the block reward of Zen Tokens every time a new block is mined.

+### Headless
+1. Install the node (without GUI) by running the command `npm install @zen/zen-node -g`
+2. Type the command `zen-node`

 # Wallet Overview